 Engaged and fulfilled employees are more likely to deliver their best work.
 Gallup's State of the Global Workplace report indicates that highly engaged teams experience a 21% increase in profitability.

 Show appreciation for your development team's efforts, provide recognition for achievements, and prioritize work-life balance.
 A positive work environment enhances team morale, leading to increased productivity and retention.
+To further improve retention, consider using an employee turnover calculator to assess your team's stability and identify areas for improvement.

 Employees who claim remote work makes them more productive (Source: Zapier)